 In the event that spammy emails get introduced on a sending domain (not by you of course!)
 ConvertKit has controls in place that will redistribute their customers across different sending domains.
 Thereby protecting you from someone else’s problem.

-With them, if you wanted to segment your list into different parts, you had to do it by lists.
+The way that happens is that if you want to segment your list into different parts for specific subscribers, you have to do it by creating multiple lists.

 So, let’s say I wanted to have three lists and a subscriber was on each list, that meant one subscriber on three lists got counted as three subscribers.